evewspace/eve-wspace/doc/source/install_ubuntu_nginx_mysql.rst

       nginx bzip2 memcached libmysqlclient-dev mysql-server libxml2-dev \
       libxslt-dev rabbitmq-server supervisor

+Note: if you want to use PostgreSQL, replace libmysqlclient-dev and mysql-server with libpq-dev and postgresql.

 You will also be needing to edit text, so make sure to install your favorite text editor if *nano* or *vi* (not *vim*) aren't your cup of tea:

 Next, you will need to upgrade *distribute* and install *virtualenv*:::